-The Hawaiian Islands Sentinel Site Cooperative is a compilation of sites that includes Midway and French Frigate Shoals in the Papahānaumokuākea Marine National Monument in the Northwestern Hawaiian Islands (NWHI), He‘eia Wetland Restoration project (He‘eia) on the island of O‘ahu, and Kona Coast on the Big Island of Hawai‘i.
+The Hawaiian Islands Sentinel Site Cooperative is a compilation of sites that includes Midway and French Frigate Shoals in the Papahānaumokuākea Marine National Monument in the Northwestern Hawaiian Islands (NWHI), He‘eia ahupua‘a (He‘eia) on the island of O‘ahu, and a portion of the Big Island of Hawai‘i.
 The Cooperative contains some of the most productive and unique ecological sites in US waters and is widely recognized as one of the most valuable ecological locations in the world, which is why Midway and French Frigate Shoals were included in the World Heritage Site designation of the NWHIs.

 The strength of the Cooperative stems from each site having direct observation data record from several years to several decades.
 The reefs are some of the best studied in the world resulting in a strong baseline set of data and recent studies on connectivity and evolutionary time have increased our understanding of reef function and processes.
 The necessary infrastructure for accurate observations of climate change, including sea level and inundation, is in place and has been actively monitored and utilized for management decisions since installation.
 Because of the robust understanding of the reefs, sea level, and inundation frequencies and magnitudes, small changes will be more noticeable and more easily identified and understood.

 The He‘eia location is a candidate for a new National Estuarine Research Reserve.
 The Hawai‘i island location has merged with NOAA’s Habitat Blueprint to create a unified effort.

 Coordinating efforts in the watershed to reduce flooding damage, runoff, and erosion; balancing ecological health with cultural and economic needs; coastal inundation, sea level rise, erosion, and coral resilience.